Helping all kinds of animals (and sometimes their owners too)

 Good Human Fund

-Gifts to the Good Human Fund help to pay for treatment for pets who come into our Chicago Medical District Veterinary Clinic.
+Gifts to the Chicago Center for Veterinary Medicine/Good Human Fund help to pay for treatment for pets who come into our Chicago Medical District Veterinary Clinic.

 Indigent Pet Fund